BrightspaceUI/core/components/html-block/README.md

 ### Add Context Automatically to Demos and Tests

-You can automatically set-up the `mathjax` context for demo pages and unit tests when using `@web/dev-server` and `@web/test-runner` by adding the following plugin to your configuration.
+You can automatically set-up the `mathjax` context for demo pages and unit tests when using `@web/dev-server` by adding the following plugin to your configuration.

 ```javascript
 export default {